mslusarz/csv-nix-tools/README.md

 ...
 ```

-number of files in the current directory
+number of files in the current directory, without header
 ```
-$ csv-ls . | csv-rows
+$ csv-ls . | csv-rows --no-header
-rows:int
 19
 ```